Forgot password

 We’re unsure why this setting in particular controls motion blur as well, even though that effect already has a toggle in the settings separately.

-In our testing, you’ll get a sharper, and cleaner image with these effects off, but you’ll lose bloom from the presentation, which can be a bit pleasing to look at on its own.
-We really hope that the developers consider adding individual toggles for these settings down the line, as this isn’t the right way to provide players options.
+In our testing, you’ll get a sharper and cleaner image with these effects off, but you’ll lose bloom from the presentation, which can be pleasing on its own.
+We really hope that the developers consider adding individual toggles for these settings down the line, as this isn’t the right way to provide players with options.

 Lowering this also has a minor performance improvement, and you’ll need all the FPS you can get here because Towers of Aghasba is fairly demanding.